 |Oral defense of thesis|

 |1 semester of student teaching in the undergraduate clinic|

-Students must achieve of a 3.0 GPA or an overall academic average of at least a B in all work attempted in the master’s program.
+Students must achieve an overall grade point average of a 3.0 GPA in all work attempted in the master's program.
 A grade of C or below in one course will require a faculty review of the student’s progress.
 A second C or below will result in dismissal from the program.
 A student may repeat only one course one time to bring the GPA up to the 3.0 requirement.
 Credit hours for courses with a grade lower than C do not count toward degree requirements.

 The goals of this program are to provide graduates with the knowledge, attitudes, and behaviors necessary to be competent in the:

 - Design, implementation, administration, and evaluation of dentally-related educational courses (i.e., nutrition, radiology, histology, pharmacology, pathology, and periodontics) and programs a) in schools of dentistry, dental hygiene, dental assisting, b) public or private institutions or groups requiring in-service, and c) in elementary and secondary schools;